qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

   gPolygon.wkbType() == QgsWkbTypes.MultiPolygon
   # output: False

-As an alternative, one can use :meth:`wkbType() <qgis.core.QgsGeometry.wkbType>` method which returns a value from :class:`QgsWkbTypes.GeometryType <qgis.core.QgsWkbTypes>` enumeration.
+As an alternative, one can use :meth:`type() <qgis.core.QgsGeometry.type>` method which returns a value from :class:`QgsWkbTypes.GeometryType <qgis.core.QgsWkbTypes>` enumeration.

 You can use the :meth:`displayString() <qgis.core.QgsWkbTypes.displayString>`
 function to get a human readable geometry type.